-Dates Communication topics and Professional learning Term 1-4 School procedures including 'Anti-Bullying' communicated with all staff Professional learning sessions that will enable staff to appreciate the value of relationships as fundamental to building a resilient and kind school culture, required for learning to take place.
-This understanding will position staff to adopt discipline procedures, where the aim is to teach appropriate behaviour through acceptance of mistakes and repair of relationships. explicit teaching of wellbeing lessons to promote positive mental health, wellbeing and resilience for both students and teachers and build safe and supportive class and school learning environments Teaching and reinforcing respectful relationships Solution focused conversations Whole school approach of Mindfulness Wellbeing Wednesday: Annual Whole school event to recognise what the students, staff and community are learning about wellbeing.
+Dates Communication topics and Professional learning Term 1 - 4 School procedures including 'Anti-Bullying' communicated with all staff Term 2 and Term 4 (or as required) Professional learning sessions that will enable staff to appreciate the value of relationships as fundamental to building a resilient and kind school culture, required for learning to take place.
+This understanding will position staff to adopt discipline procedures, where the aim is to teach appropriate behaviour through acceptance of mistakes and repair of relationships.
+Term 1 - 4 Explicit teaching of wellbeing lessons to promote positive mental health, wellbeing and resilience for both students and teachers and build safe and supportive class and school learning environments Term 1 - 4 Teaching and reinforcing respectful relationships Term 1 - 4 Solution focused conversations - Restorative Practices Term 1 - 4 Whole school approach of Mindfulness - Life Skills Go and Smiling minds Term 4 Wellbeing Wednesday: Annual Whole school event to recognise what the students, staff and community are learning about wellbeing.
 Positive relationships and strengths as a focus.